 Gather the ingredients.

 In the bowl of a standing mixer (or, alternatively, in a medium-sized mixing bowl if using a hand mixer), beat the dairy-free soy margarine until smooth and fluffy, about 1 minute.
 Turn the mixer speed down to low, and gradually add half of the powdered sugar.

 Add the vanilla coconut milk and vanilla extract, followed by the rest of the powdered sugar.
 Once most of the powdered sugar is mixed in, turn the mixer speed up to medium and then high speed, beating until the mixture is smooth and creamy, 2 to 4 minutes more.

 Use to frost dairy-free and vegan cakes and cupcakes immediately or refrigerate until ready to use.
 (If storing frosting in the refrigerator before using, make sure to allow frosting to sit at room temperature for 10 minutes for smooth spreading.)

-This recipe makes enough frosting to generously frost a 9" layer cake or about 36 cupcakes.
+- This recipe makes enough frosting to generously frost a 9 inch layer cake or about 36 cupcakes.
 (You will fill a standard pastry bag more than once with this recipe.)
 This recipe is easy to halve, quarter, double, or break into thirds, however, so if you need more frosting or less, feel free to adjust the portions (just make sure to use a bowl that's big enough if you decide to double).